stackitcloud/terraform-provider-stackit/docs/resources/loadbalancer.md

 ### Required

+- `external_address` (String) External Load Balancer IP address where this Load Balancer is exposed.
 - `listeners` (Attributes List) List of all listeners which will accept traffic.
 Limited to 20. (see [below for nested schema](#nestedatt--listeners))
 - `name` (String) Load balancer name.
 - `networks` (Attributes List) List of networks that listeners and targets reside in. (see [below for nested schema](#nestedatt--networks))